All I Wanna Do (Sheryl Crow song): Music video

-The accompanying music video for "All I Wanna Do" was directed by David Hogan and Roman Coppola, with Martin Coppen directing photography.
+The music video for "All I Wanna Do" was directed by David Hogan and Roman Coppola, with Martin Coppen directing photography.
 It features Crow and her band performing the song on the street, with notable characters flying through the air.
 The video was filmed in front of the Roxy Theatre at the corner of Franklin Street and North 1st Street in Clarksville, Tennessee.
+It won an award for Best New Artist Clip of the Year in the category for Pop/AC at the 1994 Billboard Music Video Awards.

 Two versions of the music video exist.
 The original video featured the character "Billy", mentioned in the song, played by actor Gregory Sporleder.
 A second version of the video was released with the character's appearances edited out.
 The edited version appears on Crow's "Greatest Hits" music video DVD.
 In 2009, an additional music video was released, featured on the 2009 re-release of Tuesday Night Music Club.

+Impact and legacy

+In 2009, "All I Wanna Do" was ranked number 30 on Entertainment Weeklys "The 100 Greatest Summer Songs", saying, "Barfly-poetry verses outta Tom Waits meet a chorus veritably lifted from Brian Wilson's picnic basket: It's the most literary-minded mindless summer single ever."
+In 2017, Billboard ranked it number three on their list of the "10 Greatest Sheryl Crow Songs".
+In 2023, The Guardian ranked the song number five on their list of the "20 Greatest Sheryl Crow Songs", while Billboard ranked it number 405 in their "500 Best Pop Songs of All Time".
+The latter added, "Well, it ain't no disco and it ain't no country club neither — it's the L.A.-set slice-of-life breakout hit for singer-songwriter Sheryl Crow, a "Piano Man" for the alt-rock '90s."